cognition & appointment

 This is a fork in the road.
 We can quit or recommit.

-Jedi tricks for appointmnet include (there are roughly 84k): smiling, winking, coyly sticking out tongue, saluting the spirit of silliness (my silliness talisman is the rooster), refreshing nose breath, "ahhhhhhh," raspberry/blubbery lips, singing/humming, dancing, jibberish, begging, splash of cold water, the feeling of sunlight on skin, fond memories, a heartwarming story or joke, videos of people coming out of surgery & still on anaesthesia (a showcase for the disinhibited, disoriented mind), a quality rom-com...
+Jedi tricks for appointmnet include (there are roughly 84k): stillness, softenness, attentively letting go, counting breaths, feeling into the heart beat, smiling, winking, coyly sticking out tongue, saluting the spirit of silliness (my silliness talisman is the rooster), refreshing nose breath, "ahhhhhhh," raspberry/blubbery lips, singing/humming, dancing, playful jibberish, attentively begging, splash of cold water, the feeling of sunlight on skin, fond memories consciously engaged, a heartwarming story or joke, anaesthesia videos (a silly showcase of the disinhibited, disoriented mind), a quality rom-com watched with an open heart...